-The Curriculum and Instruction option of the Master of Education degree ranges from a thirty-two to thirty-five hour program that provides an avenue through which candidates will develop master teaching skills and a supporting theoretical knowledge base.
+The Curriculum and Instruction option of the Master of Education degree is thirty-four hours.
+This program provides an avenue through which candidates will develop master teaching skills and a supporting theoretical knowledge base.
 In completing this degree, candidates will construct and utilize a framework for making educational decisions and will use research-based strategies to optimize the learning opportunities for all learners.
 Also, they will learn to use multiple approaches when assessing student learning and will use the results of the assessment for improving instruction.